minibeniitec/Senior_Project_Database/README.txt

 		After:  /home/egonzalez/Desktop/Senior_Project...

 Step 3: Run make
-	Within the PSQL folder is a make file along with a C++ program.
-Run the make command and it will compile and run the program and clean up after automatically.
+	The make command and it will compile and run the program and clean up after automatically.

 	Within the program you can follow the menu.
+You can build the db, automatically fill it with fake data, and destroy it within the program.